HOW A GREAT PRE-TREATMENT ROUTINE IMPROVES LASH EXTENSIONS RETENTION

 Can You Skip It?

-1. Apply a drop of Booster to two microbrushes and dab off the excess onto a tissue to prevent it running into your client's eyes
+1. Apply a drop of Booster to two microbrushes and dab the excess onto a tissue to prevent it running into your client's eyes

 2. Dab the Booster along the base of the lashes, avoiding touching the skin and focusing on the glue bonding zone.